NGC 807

 NGC 807 is an elliptical galaxy located in the constellation Triangulum.
 It is listed as part of the New General Catalogue (NGC) of astronomical objects.
 It was discovered by the astronomer William Herschel on September 11, 1784.

+Supernova

-One supernova has been observed in NGC 807: SN 2023abnb (type Ia, mag.
-16.2).
+One supernova has been observed in NGC 807: SN 2023abnb (Type Ia, mag.
+16.2) was discovered by the Zwicky Transient Facility on 27 December 2023.